Daryl Cumming

-Daryl Cumming (born 15 May 1951) is a former Australian rules footballer who played with Richmond, Melbourne, North Melbourne and South Melbourne in the VFL during the 1970s.
+Daryl Anthony Cumming (15 May 1951 – 24 February 2026) was an Australian rules footballer who played with Richmond, Melbourne, North Melbourne and South Melbourne in the VFL during the 1970s.

 Cumming was part of a successful Richmond team and competed in finals every year from his debut season in 1971 to 1975.
-In that period he played in two Grand Finals, winning one in 1974.
+In that period, he played in two Grand Finals, winning one in 1974.
 A rover mostly, he kicked a career high five goals in a win against the then reigning premiers Hawthorn at Glenferrie Oval in 1972.
 He finished his career with three single season stints at Melbourne, North Melbourne and South Melbourne.

+Cumming died on 24 February 2026, at the age of 74.